myang-git/QR-Code-Encoder-for-Objective-C/README.md

     touch Podfile
     ```

-3. Open Podfile in a text editor, add the following line:
+3. Open Podfile in a text editor, add the following lines:

     ```
     platform :ios